-Mr Eddie Cano Gamez
+Dr Eddie Cano Gamez

-I am a PhD student working with Gosia Trynka at the immune genomics group.
-I am interested in understanding how gene expression is regulated in immune cells and how this regulation is modulated by environmental cues.
+I completed by PhD in 2021, under the supervision of Dr Gosia Trynka at the Immune Genomics group.
+During my doctoral research, I studied how gene expression is regulated in immune cells and how this regulation is modulated by environmental cues.
 To do so, I used a combination of experimental and computational approaches such as RNA-sequencing (bulk and single-cell), ChIP-sequencing and quantitative proteomics to study the response of human T cells to cytokines.
 I also investigated how immune function varies across individuals by generating a large-scale eQTL map of human CD4+ T cells.

 Since 2021, I have moved to a postdoctoral position at the Wellcome Centre for Human Genetics in Oxford, under the supervision of Professor Julian Knight.
 Here, I use functional genomics technologies to study the host response to infection.
 As a part of this post I maintain close links with the Sanger Institute and collaborate closely with the Davenport group.

 I am also interested in public engagement, science outreach, and mental health advocacy.

 Programmes and Facilities

 The Human Genetics Programme is driving a step-change in our understanding of genetic causes and biological mechanisms of disease susceptibility and ...